angular/components/src/lib/menu/README.md

 ### Toggling the menu programmatically

 You can also use the menu's API to open or close the menu programmatically from your class.
-Please note that in this case, an `mdMenuTriggerFor` attribute is still necessary to connect the menu to its trigger element in the DOM.
+Please note that in this case, an `md-menu-trigger-for` attribute is still necessary to connect the menu to its trigger element in the DOM.

 *my-comp.component.ts*